szx0112/Co-optimalCoveragePathPlanner/README.md

 Code was originally developed under Ubuntu 16.04 python 3.4, tested in Ubuntu 20.04 python 3.8.

 # Models
-Four models can be found /meshes folder, including three models used in SIP and the paper
+Four models can be found in /meshes folder, including three models used in SIP and the paper

 # Parameters
 Parameters are stored in param.py